linode/docs/docs/guides/tools-reference/basics/restart-linux-server-from-the-command-line/index.md

 image: HowtoRestartaLinuxServerfromtheCommandLine.jpg
 modified_by:
   name: Nathaniel Stickman
-title: "Using the Linux Restart Command from the Command Line"
+title: "Restart a Linux Server from the Command Line"
-h1_title: "Restart a Linux Server from the Command Line"
+title_meta: "Using the Linux Restart Command from the Command Line"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos